iqbalhossen0483/TextuLearn/memory-bank/progress.md

 **Frontend:**

+- **Responsiveness**: The Home page (`frontend/src/app/page.jsx`) and Chatbot page (`frontend/src/app/chatbot/page.jsx`), along with their constituent components, have been made fully responsive to ensure optimal viewing and interaction across various screen sizes and devices.
 - **Chatbot Message Input (Updated)**:
   - Reworked `frontend/src/components/chatbot/MessageInput.jsx` to feature a new design:
     - Input field styled with a white background, full rounding, and shadow.